whatever555/vanity/README.md

 Introduction
 ------------

 This plugin helps with managing colorschemes in vim.
-It does not contain any actual colorthemes - for those you can install a separate plugin (listed below).
+It does not contain any actual vim colorschemes - for those you can install a separate plugin (listed below).

 With this plugin installed you can:
 1. Cycle through available colourschems